douglasgreen/news/2025/02/25/en.md

 leadership.
 As his body was laid to rest, the legacy of Hassan Nasrallah remained a topic of deep admiration and controversy, reflecting the complex political and sectarian dynamics of the Middle East.

+### UK to Increase Military Spending to Counter Russian Threat

+In response to growing concerns about Russian aggression, UK Prime Minister Keir Starmer announced a significant increase in military spending.
+By 2027, the UK plans to raise its defense budget to 2.5% of its GDP, marking the largest sustained increase since the Cold War.
+This decision comes amid rising tensions in Europe and aims to strengthen the UK's defense capabilities against threats like cyberattacks and chemical weapons incidents.
+The additional funding, amounting to £13.4 billion annually, will be sourced from cuts to foreign aid.
+Starmer emphasized the importance of standing with Ukraine to ensure lasting peace and stability, as economic and security threats continue to grow.
+This move also aligns with calls from the US for European nations to take more responsibility for their own defense.

 ## Business